VolleyballPlayer/design-patterns/_sources/pattern_description/mediator.rst.txt

 Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+Components talk to each other but are independent.
+* Components are classes containing business logic, linked to a mediator for reusability without knowing its specific class.
+* Mediator Interface declares communication methods, allowing components to interact without directly coupling.
+* Concrete Mediators manage relationships between components, holding references to and coordinating their actions without their explicit awareness.

 **:( Problem**

 Say you have a dialog for creating and editing customer profiles.
 It consists of various form controls such as text fields, checkboxes, buttons, etc.